 SMP students can choose four of the following Specialization Modules:

-- Specialization: The Science of Happiness (5 CP)
+- Specialization: Social Science of Happiness (5 CP)

 In this module, students will gain insight to the topic and learn about basic concepts of the sociology of happiness, thus intensifying their knowledge and skills in sociology in general.
 They will also discuss the influence of different factors and possible political strategies of improvement in a variety of nationally specific contexts.

 - Specialization: Applying Social Science in Research (5 CP)